-This hike is for you if: You want to take in some of the best views in the Hudson Valley, and you’re not afraid of a little rock scramble.
+This hike is for you if: You want to take in some of the best views in the Hudson Valley, and you’re not afraid of doing some serious rock scrambling to see them.

 Background you can feel free to skip: Until recently, I didn’t understand why Breakneck Ridge was such a wildly popular hike.
 It had been many years since I’d climbed it, and my most vivid memory from Breakneck was our friends hoisting their black lab over some rocks that were too steep for their poor pooch to climb.
 Nearby Bull Hill offers similar views without Breakneck’s crazy steepness.
 Why would anyone want to climb an elevator shaft when they could just take the stairs instead?

 In preparing this write-up, I gave Breakneck another shot, taking half a day off work to meet my buddy Rob, who hopped the train from Grand Central up to Cold Spring, about a mile south of the trailhead.
 (For New York City hikers, there’s also a Breakneck Ridge MTA stop right across the street from the trailhead, with a limited weekend-only schedule.
 See this very nice Breakneck write-up from nycdayhiking.com for more information on that stop.)

 After hiking the loop up Breakneck again, I can’t understand why I ever thought this place was anything short of spectacular.
 A few weeks after our hike, Rob sent me this link to a very cool, 2.5-minute video he put together from our day at Breakneck, which helps to show why it’s such a popular place.
 With multiple cliff overlooks and ever-expanding views the entire way up, this hike is not to be missed.